 1. Employee Behavior.
 Not everyone aboard the Disney Dream or in the Disney Cruise Line Terminal or on Castaway Cay are Disney Cast Members for the Disney Cruise Line.
 Some are operating partners.
 And a few are simply not associated at all.
 For instance, before we even got on the ship, we observed these individuals:

-I was impressed how the Disney Cruise Line operating partner–in this case the group responsible for photos on the ship–were really as polished as any Cast Member.
+I was impressed how the Disney Cruise Line operating partner–in this case, the group responsible for photos on the ship–were really as polished as any Cast Member.
 But then we passed by the guy working for the local port authority.
-What’s message are you sending if the last individual you encounter before going aboard a gang plank is someone who is so inattentive to his duty as to nearly appear asleep?
+What message are you sending if the last individual you encounter before going aboard a gangplank is someone who is so inattentive to his duty as to nearly appear asleep?
 Yes, the individual is with the port authority, not Disney Cruise Line.
 But who really knows that?
-All you see consciously–or subconsciously–is someone who seems “asleep” at the gang plank.
-And the clutter behind him doesn’t support the magical experience as well.
+All you see consciously–or subconsciously–is someone who seems “asleep” at the gangplank.
+And the clutter behind him doesn’t support the magical experience either.

 3. Getting Sick.
-While we were enjoying our Disney cruise Royal Caribbean’s Explorer of the Sesa returned to port with more than 600 passengers affected by a norovirus outbreak.
+While we were enjoying our Disney cruise, Royal Caribbean’s Explorer of the Seas returned to port with more than 600 passengers affected by a norovirus outbreak.
 And just yesterday, the Caribbean Princess has returned to port with the same problem.